fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_history.md

 VHDL is in active development and the latest revision is currently:  [1076-2019](https://doi.org/10.1109/IEEESTD.2019.8938196).
 However, the 2019 version has just been released and there is always a lag before the various development and simulation tools supports an updated standard.
 E.g., the VHDL standard 1076-1993 is still the default setting in Quartus Prime Lite, while for Modelsim it is 1076-2002.
 On both tools this can be changed, but for the moment only to 1076-2008:
 * Quartus: (Assignments --> Settings --> Compiler Settings --> VHDL input).
-* Modelsim: Right click on the file to be compiled (Properties --> VHDL).
+* Modelsim: Right click on the file to be compiled (Properties --> VHDL), or through compile options in the menu bar for project wide setting (Compile --> Compile options)

 The VHDL version are typically referred to as *VHDL-year*, e.g., VHDL-87, VHDL-93, VHDL-2008.